-39.1 Distance Learning
+39.2 Distance Learning

-The Center for Distance Learning (CDL) provides a way for working professionals to enroll in Georgia Tech courses that can be applied toward a master's degree in Electrical and Computer Engineering, Environmental Engineering, Industrial and Systems Engineering and Mechanical Engineering, or can be used for professional development.
+DLPE provides a way for working professionals to enroll in Georgia Tech courses that can be applied toward a master's degree in Aerospace Engineering, Building Construction & Integrated Facility Management, Civil Engineering, Electrical and Computer Engineering, Environmental Engineering, Industrial and Systems Engineering, Mechanical Engineering, Medical Physics, and Operations Research, or can be used for professional development.
 The Georgia Tech distance learning program allows individuals to advance professionally and to stay on the cutting edge of their area of specialty.
-The Georgia Tech Center for Distance Learning provides credit and non-credit courses at a distance via videotapes, satellite delivery, teleconferencing, the Internet, the Georgia Statewide Academic and Medical System (GSAMS) and other statewide networks, CD-ROM, and DVD, and microwave transmission.
+DLPE provides credit and noncredit courses at a distance via the Internet (video-on-demand), satellite delivery, teleconferencing, statewide networks, CD-ROM, and DVD, and microwave transmission.

-Center for Distance Learning services must be utilized for registering and tracking participation in all Georgia Tech master's-level credit courses offered at a distance to working professionals either for academic credit or for professional development.
-CDL services may also be utilized for other Georgia Tech courses offered at a distance.
-CDL provides various levels of production support depending on the needs of the academic unit.
+DLPE services must be utilized for registering and tracking participation in all Georgia Tech master's-level credit courses offered at a distance to working professionals either for academic credit or for professional development.
+DLPE services may also be utilized for other Georgia Tech courses offered at a distance.
+DLPE provides various levels of production support depending on the needs of the academic unit.

-39.1.1 Distribution of Revenue
+39.2.1 Distribution of Revenue

 Tuition charged for Georgia Tech master's-level courses offered at a distance is approved by the Georgia Board of Regents and is the same for all participants, regardless of residency status.
 A percentage, as determined by the Provost, of the tuition received for a distance learning course is transferred to the academic department of the faculty member offering the course.
 The unit may utilize these funds as desired, but is encouraged to allow the faculty member teaching the course to utilize the funds in recognition of the extra work required to serve the distance learning students.
-The remainder of the tuition remains with the Center for Distance Learning to cover the costs for delivering the course and for student support provided by CDL.
+The remainder of the tuition remains with DLPE to cover the costs for delivering and supporting the course.